 Finding balance in one’s practice is notoriously hard for cultural workers.
 Where do the professional sphere stop and the private begin?
 Pascal Gielen has argued that the dichotomy between private and professional is too simple to create a healthy ‘artistic biotope’.
 Instead, a balance should be struck between four domains: the domestic, the civil, the market, and the peers.
 In this workshop, Koen Bartijn will guide the participants through a series of exercises to map the inventions needed to create a better balance – for individual participants, but also for the collective.

-The knowledge built up during the program will be gathered in a publication, developed in collaboration with the HvA Learning Community Critical Making & Learning Through Design, and freely distributed.
+The knowledge generated and shared during the program was be gathered in an open-source publication, the Post-Precarity Zine, that was developed in collaboration with the HvA Learning Community Critical Making & Learning Through Design, and freely distributed.

 The Post-Precarity Autumn Camp is the kick-off event for the new INC research strand Our Creative Reset, which explores new principles and strategies for cultural work, policy, and solidarity after Covid19.
 A programmatic text (Dutch only) about this subject was previously published as an INC Longform, which can be read here.